snoejovich/Trust-Divergence-Project/README.md

 S7 is the analysis used for the paper.

-The project is best used by opening the S7 html file in R
+The project is best viewed by downloading and opening the Paper Analysis .html file in R